CDLUC3/uc3-present/monthly_ops/demo.md

 ## Web Application Firewall (WAF) Logs

 - Make note of timeframes where errors may have been introduced by malicious activity
-- Idenitify categories of malicious activity
+- Identify categories of malicious activity

 ----